For passing attacks to be successful, the quarterback must master the 3, 5, 7 steps and quick game footwork.

 Like a 3 step, the quarterback’s first step will get distance from the line of scrimmage, and then he will crossover and plant.
-After he plants his 3rd step, he will crossover again then plant to get to his 5th step.
-Depending on the route, the QB may release the ball on his 5th step or reset his feet.
+He will crossover again after he plants his 3rd step and then plants to get to his 5th step.
+The QB may release the ball on his 5th step or reset his feet depending on the route.